ujorgeleite/guetomation/README.md

 # guetomation

-The project has a simple structure and basically a loop to connect on wifi network after that lists messages from pubnub broker.
+The project has a simple structure, and basically a loop to connect on wifi network, after that lists messages from pubnub broker.

 # Setup Wifi Network